 Lake George Water Facts

-With a catchment of 954 square kilometres, 16% of this occupied by the lake.
+Lake George is 25 kilometres north-east of Canberra.
+It has a catchment of 984 square kilometres, 16% of this occupied by the lake.
 It’s a small system just 25 kilometres long, 10 kilometres wide, very shallow and, for a lake in eastern Australia, very salty.
-Unless there’s significant rain in the catchment, it seldom has much water.
-Just 10 minor tributaries feed the lake, which sits at 1350 metres asl.
+Unless there’s significant rain in the catchment it seldom has much water.
+Just 10 minor tributaries feed the lake which sits at 1350 metres above sea level.

-While the means annual rainfall in the area is 750mm it does have appreciable amounts of water in La Nina periods, if rain is falling in the catchment.
+While the mean annual rainfall in the area is 750mm it does have appreciable amounts of water in La Nina periods, if rain is falling in the catchment.

-Lake George, 25 kilometres north-east of Canberra, has a catchment area of 984 square kilometres.
-Ten minor tributaries feed the lake, which has no surface outflow.
-The only data I could find for these was for the 25 Km long Turallo Ck which at the time of writing had a depth of 0.62 metres and discharging at a rate of 32.9 ML/day around 80% of it’s bank full flow.
+The ten minor tributaries that feed the lake have little surface outflow.
+The only data I could find for these was for the 25 Km long Turallo Ck which at the time of writing had a depth of 0.62 metres and was discharging at a rate of 32.9 ML/day around 80% of its bank full flow.
 The NSW department of Primary Industries Office of Water, provides some real time data on Turallo Creek.

 The Lake’s Murray Cod Industry